SafeExamBrowser/seb-testing/mac/2.1.1/README.md

 New in SEB 2.1.1 for macOS:
 - Implements support for embedded TLS/SSL & CA certificates and certificate pinning.
+- SEB is now using a private clipboard, so utilities running in the background cannot be used to paste text into exams (can be disabled if using third party applications in a securely managed user account).
 - WebAudio API is enabled now.
 - Now supporting Basic/Digest and NTLM Authentication.
 - Loading seb(s):// linked settings from authenticated servers is possible now, even with indirect links (not containing the config file name with the .seb extension, like for example sebs://example.com/download.php?id=2352).
 The login session is remembered, therefore students don't have to login twice in SEB if you start SEB/an exam using a seb(s):// link to a config file on an authenticatated server.